 Soak in a Hot Tub

-As some ski resorts got hammered and couldn’t keep their guests happy, the smaller resorts started to shine for many.
-With less name recognition, smaller resorts can offer some amazing facilities and personal attention without the crazy, cranky crowds plaqueing some big resorts.
+Smaller resorts can offer some amazing facilities and personal attention without the crazy, cranky crowds plaguing some big resorts.

 Grand Targhee Resort